 Q. Are your books available on audio?

-A. Not yet.
+A. The Fenchurch books are.
+The first three Cullens too.
 Something on my todo list.

 Q. Love your cover artist!
 Who is he?

 A. She.
 My girlfriend does most of my covers.
 Or she tells me how to do them.

 Q. Who handles the ebook and print formatting for your self-published titles?